OleksSobol/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 24: March 09, 2018The-Web-Developer-bootcamp
+**Today's Progress:** Finished Intermediate Algorithm Scripting at FreeCodeCamp.
+Got to to Section 10 on Udemy The-Web-Developer-Bootcamp.

 ### Day 23: March 08, 2018
-**Today's Progress:** Todat I was less productive.
+**Today's Progress:** Today I was less productive.
 I did couple task on freecodeCamp.
 Watched couple lecture on Udemy.

 ### Day 22: March 07, 2018
 **Today's Progress:** Made two kind of the same pages of Image Gallery using Bootstrap and W3.CSS.
 Both framework has cons and pros.
 I do like simple stuff in W3.CSS, but also Bootstrap is more develop.
 Here is links to compare: